Genealogy of the Harris Family

 - Mildred Elna Harris was born July 18, 1909 in Panton, Vermont; and married Claude Clifford Barker (1901-1971).
 She died on May 13, 2004 in Lyndon, Vermont, and both she and Clifford are buried in the North Ferrisburgh Cemetery.
 She and Claude had a son named Sidney Claude Barker, who was born on Sept.
 8, 1937 in Ferrisburg, Vermont.

 - Clifford Miller Harris (1913-2006) was born Feb.
 24, 1913 in North Ferrisburgh, Vermont, and grew up on his parent's dairy farm near the shore of Lake Champlin.
 He graduated from Vergennes High School, and when he was just 16 years old, and took over the running of the family farm.
 He married Lillian Susan Frost (1916-2012) on June 7, 1940 in Ferrisburgh, and they raised two children - Clifford, Jr. and Sandra.
 Clifford, Sr. in the late 1970s decided to retire, afterwhich he and Lillian bought a huge RV in which they toured the country for the next twenty years, often dropping in unexpectedly on relatives.
-He died April 11, 2006 in a rest home in Haverhill, Massachusetts, and Lillian died on June 12, 2012 in Vergennes.
+He died on April 11, 2006 in a nursing home in New Haven, Vermont, and Lillian died on June 12, 2012 in Vergennes.
 Both are buried in Gage Cemetery in Ferrisburg, Vermont.

 - Arland Sidney Harris was born July 28, 1928 in Riverside County, California.
 He became a forester and authored the following three books - "Subalpine fir on Harris Ridge near Hollis, Prince of Wales Island, Alaska" (1965), "The forest ecosystem of southeast Alaska" (1974), and "Schwatka’s Last Search" (1996).
 He married Bina Grey, and they currently live in Juneau, Alaska.
 Their daughter Margaret Jean Harris is married to Rick Quisenberry, who maintains a Harris Family Tree on Ancestry.com.